ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-03-15-tests_howto.md

 That's it, the script builds a Fedora-based test container image called `ssg_test_suite` by default, which can get us quite far, as you will see.
 The script offers options to customize its behavior - simply call `tests/build_test_container.sh -h` to see how.
-If the selection of flavors caught your eye, those have to be in line with contents of the [Dockerfiles](https://github.com/ComplianceAsCode/content/tree/master/Dockerfiles) directory, specifically to `test_suite-...` recipes.
+If the selection of flavors caught your eye, those have to be in line with contents of the [Dockerfiles](https://github.com/ComplianceAsCode/content/tree/master/Dockerfiles) directory, specifically to `test_suite-...` files.
 However, you can use a Fedora-based image to test many rules even if you are a Debian content developer.

 Next, we build the content that we would like to test - so let's dare and test a rule in the RHEL7 context.